-Merely realizing that free will is a myth doesn’t purge the instinct that drives our deepest sense of this.
-Still, just acknowledging that one is ‘addicted’ to a sense of personal power and free will to control life is a huge step.
-Nevertheless, it is fair to say that managing this ‘addiction’ is more difficult than abstaining from normal forms of addiction.
-Like all animals, we do have force-of-will and exercise it continuously.
-We can’t abstain from this, and being a primal emotion, force-of-will continuously kindles thought.
-Therefore, the only countermeasure is the counter-thought of Right Mindfulness — applied continuously.
+Merely realizing that free will is a myth doesn’t purge the instinct that drives our deepest sense of it.
+Still, just acknowledging that one is ‘addicted’ to a sense of personal power and free will is a useful step.
+Nevertheless, it is fair to say that managing this addiction is more difficult than abstaining from normal forms of addiction.
+Like all animals, we do have innate survival willpower and exercise it continuously.
+We can’t abstain from innate willpower, and being a primal survival emotion, it continuously kindles thought.
+Therefore, the only countermeasure is the counter-thought of Right Thought — applied continuously.

-I deal with this by challenging the illusion each time it appears.
-That means suspecting any thought where the word ‘should’ rears its judgmental head (2).
+I manage this by challenging the illusion of free will each time it appears.
+That means, for instance, suspecting any thought where the word ‘should’ rears its judgmental head (2).
 Chapter 71’s Realizing I don’t know is better; not knowing this knowing is disease, keeps me on my toes as long as I continuously keep it in the back of my intuitive mind.
 Life is serious business; chapter 64 points the way:

 Its peace easily manages, Its presence easily plans,

 Its fragility easily melts, Its timeliness easily scatters,

 Acts without existing, Governs without disorder.

 A tree barely embraceable grows from a fine tip.

 A terrace nine layers high rises from piled earth.